algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 **I’m a member of a GitHub organization, but I don’t see that organization listed as a possible owner when creating an algorithm.
 What’s wrong?**

-On the Algorithmia side, a cluster administrator must first [configure a connection](https://training.algorithmia.com/exploring-the-admin-panel/687291) to the GitHub account.
-If the connection has been configured and the issue persists, an administrator of your GitHub organization likely needs to approve the OAuth application that’s being used to authorize Algorithmia users.
+On the Algorithmia side, a cluster administrator must first [create a configuration](https://training.algorithmia.com/managing-advanced-workflows/807370) to the GitHub account.
+If this has been done and the issue persists, an administrator of your GitHub organization likely needs to approve the OAuth application that’s being used to authorize Algorithmia users.
 You can request approval by following the instructions in [this GitHub documentation](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/requesting-organization-approval-for-oauth-apps#:~:targetText=Click%20the%20Authorized%20OAuth%20Apps,click%20Request%20approval%20from%20owners.).

 **I revoked access to the Algorithmia's Github OAuth application, and now none of the repositories I created can build!**